sormiston/NewsReader-Clone/newsreader-clone/README.md

 Wednesday
 Overriding Bulma's styles is certainly now more cumbersome than writing from scratch.
 The difficulty is that I can't yet what my eye sees into meaningful CSS.
 So for educational purposes, it is interesting to get a package of "ready made" CSS via Bulma, see what it contains and what it does NOT contain, and from there make judgement calls to knock things into place.
 SLOW, not a real "workflow" but a good learning experience, I think?

+Thursday
+Design Highlight -- for smooth UX, CommentsCard is rendered after AXIOS Get in ArticlePage.js (!dataLoading && ) -- ready, but hidden.
+CommentsCard component is then locally responsible for patch/get requests to avoid re-rendering across generations.

 ## Issues